Srujan-rai/Plant-Health/README.md

-# Plant-Health monitor...using DHT11 sensor and soil moisture sensor that is inputed into the aurdino and hence it gives proper maintainence of plant remotly
+# Plant-Health monitor...using DHT11 sensor and soil moisture sensor that is inputed into the aurdino and hence it gives proper maintainence of plant remotely using an moblie app